Harmtan13/DriveGig/README.md

   * ~~Build TimeStamp for Ending Trip~~
   * ~~EndTrip Link Logic still needs built~~ (Works, but seems like it needs to be better)
   * Build in info Stamping for trips that are running simultaneously.
-  * Multi-Stamp bug seems to reset the stamp upon refresh of screen.
-Trips, is also behind trip when saving to localStorage.
+  * Multi-Stamp bug resetting on refresh has to do with not peristing the state in LocalStorage